 It said the government would separate the country’s nuclear safety watchdog from the trade and industry ministry, a recommendation made earlier this month by a team of experts from the IAEA.

 The trade and industry minister, Banri Kaieda, said Japan would share all available data and cooperate with the IAEA.
+“Our country bears a serious responsibility to provide data to the international community with maximum transparency, and to actively contribute to nuclear safety,” he said.

 The most urgent problem facing workers at Fukushima Daiichi is how to deal with vast quantities of highly radioactive water that has accumulated in reactor buildings and basements and in ditches.

-The estimated 100 000 tonnes of contaminated liquid—run-off from water used to douse overheating reactors—is hampering efforts to repair the plant’s cooling systems.
+The estimated 100 000 tonnes of contaminated liquid — run-off from water used to douse overheating reactors — is hampering efforts to repair the plant’s cooling systems.

 Tepco has said it hopes to have a system in place by the middle of the month to remove radioactive substances from the water, enabling it to be reused to cool reactors. – guardian.co.uk